 Smirnoff Citrus is a vodka infused with natural citrus flavors.
 Its refined taste, with vibrant notes of lemon and lime, makes it an excellent choice for cocktails or enjoying neat over ice.
 Thanks to triple distillation, the drink has a smooth and refreshing finish.
 It is also gluten-free, making it accessible to a wide audience.
 Smirnoff stands out for its quality, which reflects the brand’s heritage.

 The Smirnoff logo is designed in bright yellow, highlighting the freshness and juiciness of the Citrus line.
 The center of the label features the signature emblem with a crown, symbolizing the brand’s premium status.
-The white background and vibrant images of lemons complement the overall design, giving the label a light and modern feel.
+The white background and vibrant lemon images complement the overall design, giving the label a light, modern feel.

 The Smirnoff Citrus label’s color palette consists of light, fresh tones.
-The primary focus is bright yellow, which evokes citrus fruits’ juiciness and invigorating freshness.
+The primary focus is bright yellow, which evokes the juiciness and invigorating freshness of citrus fruits.
 The logo and signature reinforce the company’s authenticity and rich history.

 Font and Colors

-Over the years, the Smirnoff trademark logo has been improved and made maximally close to the subject of imperial Russia.
+Over the years, the Smirnoff trademark logo has been refined and brought as close as possible to the subject of Imperial Russia.
 It acquired new features – confident, austere, and noble from hand to hand.
 Particularly important was the appearance of the double-headed monarchic eagle with the tsarist attributes, which brought the vodka closer to its historical heritage.
 It made the spirit understandable for foreign consumers and emphasized its highest status in the alcoholic product market.

-The logo inscription uses an individual design font based on the Humanist grotesque.
+The logo inscription uses a custom font based on the Humanist grotesque.
 Despite its long history, it still looks modern and elegant, demonstrating the softness of vodka in the background to a high degree.
 The letters’ smooth lines and the sharp angles of the double-headed eagle speak of this.

 Now, the Smirnoff signature palette consists of deep red and silver.
 Red symbolizes the brand’s historical roots, strength, and experience of fighting for worldwide recognition.
 Silver reflects the crystal-frosty purity of the alcoholic beverage.
 However, depending on the vodka line, the company uses a different label palette.
 In the early versions of the emblem, burgundy and gold were the dominant colors.